-It’s easy to forget how confusing a new company vibe was and sometimes relevant details slip through the crack.
-Our new hire checklist will help to make sure that doesn’t happen and that you’re introducing your new employees to a successful and happy career with your company.
+The tips below will help you make sure that doesn’t happen, and that you’re introducing your new employees to a successful and happy career with your company.

 Starting a new job is intimidating, even for the most confident of us.
-If possible, schedule multiple new hires on the same or similar start dates so you can educate them together.
-This will save you time as well as give new hires with a friendly face or two with whom to learn together.
+If possible, schedule multiple new hires to start on the same or similar dates so you can educate them together.
+This will save you time as well as give new hires a friendly face or two they can share the process with.

 These employees don’t need to be in the same department to learn about the brand voice, vision and values.
 This is a great opportunity for people from different teams to meet, making it easier later to build cross-functional relationships.